jangler/pokecrystal/fate-readme.txt

 - All full-party heals such as Pokémon Centers have been removed, except for Sacred Ash.
 - Revives, Max Revives, and Revival Herbs have been removed.
-- Ethers, Max Ethers, Elixers, and Max Elixers can be purchased in marts at approximately one tenth of their regular values.
+- Ethers, Max Ethers, Elixers, and Max Elixers can be purchased in marts.
-- Healing, status-curing, and X items can be purchased at approximately one half of their regular prices.
+- HP-restoring, PP-restoring, status-curing, and battle items can be purchased at approximately one half of their regular prices.
 - The Goldenrod City vending machines are out of service.

 Other
 -----

-- Bill's PC can not be used to manually deposit Pokémon.
+- Bill's PC cannot be used to manually deposit Pokémon.
 Pokémon that are caught when the player's party is full are deposited as usual.
 - Eggs can be released using Bill's PC.
 - Crits only occur under circumstances that raise critical hit chance (such as using a Dire Hit or a move with a high crit ratio).
-- Repels have been removed, but random encounters can be disabled via the options menu.
+- Repels have been removed, but wild encounters can be disabled via the options menu.